False accusation of rape

 A false accusation of rape happens when a person states that they or another person have been raped when no rape has occurred.

-Although some studies attempt to characterize the prevalence of false accusation of rape, according to a 2013 book on forensic victimology, the true percentage remains unknown due to the varying definitions of a "false accusation".
+Although there are widely varying estimates of the prevalence of false accusation of rape, according to a 2013 book on forensic victimology, very few reliable scientific studies have been conducted.

-Rates of false accusation are sometimes inflated or misrepresented due to conflation with terms such as unfounded.
-These designations, which allow law enforcement to close cases without arriving at a conclusion, are used to describe reports without enough evidence, as opposed to cases where the accuser is not credible or says that the account is untrue.
+Rates of false accusation are sometimes inflated or misrepresented due to conflation of false with designations such as unfounded.
+Designations such as unfounded allow law enforcement to close cases without arriving at a conclusion and are used to describe cases without enough evidence, as opposed to false cases where the accuser is not credible or eventually admits that the accusation is untrue.

-With regard to racism in the United States, false accusations of rape have been made by White women against African American men, with the Whites having greater influence in the judicial system, often resulting in wrongful convictions.
-Such incidents have historically led to extrajudicial acts of violence such as lynchings.

 Causes

-Causes of false accusations of rape may fall into two categories: non-deliberate deception (such as false memories), and lies.
+Causes of false accusations of rape fall into two categories: deliberate deception (lies) and non-deliberate deception (such as false memories, facilitated communication, and "don't know").

+Deliberate deception

+An accuser may have several motivations to falsely claim they have been raped.
+There is disagreement on how many different categories these may be put into.
+Kanin (1994) listed three: revenge, producing an alibi, and getting sympathy/attention.
+Newman (2017) listed four: revenge, producing an alibi, personal gain, and mental illness.

+According to De Zutter et al. (2017), Kanin's list is "valid but insufficient to explain all the different motives of complainants" and presents eight categories of motives: material gain, alibi, revenge, sympathy, attention, disturbed mental state, relabeling, or regret.

+According to Hines and Douglas (2017), 73% of men who've experienced partner-initiated violence reported that their partner threatened to make false accusations.
+This is compared to 3% for men in the general population.

+Non-deliberate deception

 False memories

 There are several ways in which an alleged victim can accidentally come to believe that they have been raped by the person(s) they accuse.
-These include, but are not limited to:
+These include: